 Upon our return to Alausi, we ate lunch at a local restaurant before we traveled to Ingapirca.

-Ecuatorianos are great soup-makers.
-Some folks like croutons or crackers sprinkled on their soup, Ecuatorianos prefer pop corn.
+Equatorianos are great soup-makers.
+Some folks like croutons or crackers sprinkled on their soup, Equatorianos prefer pop corn.

 Tickets can be purchased on-line, after filling out a lengthy form of personal information.
 Tickets can also be arranged, along with accommodations if necessary, through travel agencies in cities like Cuenca.
 If the trains are not filled, tickets can also be purchased on site at the station in Alausi.
 However, if your are an international tourist or an expat, you must provide your passport number to purchase a ticket.
 On-site at the station requires that you show your passport.
 If your ticket was purchased on-line, you also need your passport when boarding the train.
 Dependent upon the personnel with whom you come into contact at the station, you may or may not be required to show your passport, so cover all bases by being sure that you have your passport with you.